 - Crisp clean lines can grow softer and become blurry.
 The simpler your tattoo design for your first, the better.

 - Ensure you have your finished design in mind before the artist can get to work.
-It’s a good idea to print it out and make sure you sit with it for a while to ensure it’s what you will love to live with for the rest of your life.
+It’s a good idea to print it out and make sure you sit with it for a while to ensure it’s what you will love.

 - Finally, make sure it has some personal meaning, if not go back to the design ideas to ensure you have a connection.